Themezly/Documentation/pages/tips-and-tricks/php-helpers.md

-This is a list of most used PHP helpers.
+This is a extended list of most used PHP helpers.
 For a complete list of helpers and utility functions please browse  `creatus/inc/helpers.php` and `creatus/inc/utility.php` files.
 Beside Creatus PHP helpers here is a list of [__Unyson PHP Helpers__](http://manual.unyson.io/en/latest/helpers/php.html) that you can use.

 #### Get option